JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `finalizeTask.send({ taskId }, options)`

 Finalize a task.
-Once a task is finalized, each user assigned a task role can claim the payout assigned to their role and no further changes to the task can be made.
+Once a task is finalized, no further changes to the task can be made and each user assigned a task role can claim the payout assigned to their role.

 **Input**